Furqan-Ahmed1/Ahmed-s-Donation/README.md

 # Ahmed's-Donation
-A Donation management system based on Laravel Framework Check master branch for code.
+A Donation management system based on Laravel Framework.
+Check master branch for code.